How To Become A Travel Nurse In 6 Steps|2024

 The moment you’ve all been waiting for…how to become a travel nurse.

-So how do you become a travel nurse?
+So, how do you become a travel nurse?
 Becoming a travel nurse can be easy if you follow these six steps:

-1. Earn your BSN and pass the NCLEX to become a Registered Nurse.
+1. Earn Your BSN and Pass the NCLEX to Become a Registered Nurse.

 This four-year degree provides you with foundational knowledge in a wide variety of topics.
 BSN programs incorporate clinical rotations through the various care departments in hospitals and clinics, exposing you to a wide range of patients and colleagues to give you a well-rounded nursing education.

-This test, called the NCLEX-RN, or National Council Licensure Examination for Registered Nurses, is administered by the National Council of State Boards of Nursing (NCSBN).
+The NCLEX-RN, or National Council Licensure Examination for Registered Nurses, is administered by the National Council of State Boards of Nursing (NCSBN).
 Every state has its own requirements for licensure and process for exam registration, so make sure that you are familiar with the requirements as they apply to you and your locale.

 You will want to get a job in the specialty you are interested in.
 This is the experience you will need in order to gain a travel nursing position.
-Remember that you can only work as a travel nurse in the field in which you have experience.
+Remember that you can only work as a travel nurse in a field in which you have experience.
 Once you have a position, it is possible that you may float within the hospital, but you will not be expected to work outside of your skill level.

 There are countless travel nursing agencies, and each one has dozens of recruiters.
 There are big and small companies, and each company has pros and cons.
 Most travel nurses work with several different agencies.